kubedb/docs/docs/guides/postgres/concepts/opsrequest.md

 #### spec.enableWALEncryption

-`spec.enableWALEncryption` is used with the `EnableWALEncryption` type to turn on WAL (write-ahead log) encryption for a TDE enabled cluster.
+`spec.enableWALEncryption` is used with the `EnableWALEncryption` type to turn on WAL (write-ahead log) encryption for a TDE-enabled cluster.
 The operator sets the server key, flips `spec.tde.encryptWAL` on the Postgres object, and performs a rolling restart so every node reloads with `pg_tde.wal_encrypt=on`.
+`spec.tde.encryptWAL` is mutable, but this OpsRequest is the supported way to change it: patching the field directly skips the server-key setup and rolling restart, so replicas would not agree on WAL encryption state.
 WAL encryption requires a global (`vault` or `kmip`) key provider.
 This field consists of the following optional sub-field: